andeledea/visualz/README.md

 ## Notes

-* VisualZ is designed for Windows.
+* VisualZ is designed in Windows, should work in linux and macOs.

 * If you want a standalone `.exe`, use [PyInstaller](https://pyinstaller.org/en/stable/) with the `--windowed` option.